Integrate with custom checkout and payment iframe

 2. Apply for your own Apple Developer account and obtain the keys and CSR from BillPro Merchant Support.
 Then obtain your certificate from Apple and send your certificate to CardCorp Merchant Support.

-2. Ask BillPro Support to enable Apple Pay in BillPro with CardCorp gateway.
+2. Request that Apple Pay be enabled in BillPro with CardCorp gateway.

-4. Enable Apple Pay in the checkout HTML as part of the data-brands by adding the APPLEPAY option.
+4. Enable Apple Pay in the checkout HTML as part of the data-brands using the APPLEPAY option.

 For all Apple Pay options in the CardCorp gateway, see Apple Pay options for custom checkout.